clo4/lethargy/README.md

 If `Opt.take_args` is called with `raises=True`, `lethargy.MissingOption` will be raised instead of returning a default, even if the default is set explicitly.

-This behaviour makes it easy to implement mandator options.
+This behaviour makes it easy to implement mandatory options.

 ```python
 from lethargy import Opt, argv, MissingOption